cendyandreoli/posts/posts/pare-de-escalar-seus-consumers-por-cpu.md

 ---

-### Scale to Zero: The Real Savings
+### Scale to Zero: Real Savings

-A "killer" KEDA feature that standard HPA doesn't support is **Scale to Zero**.
+A "killer" feature of KEDA that standard HPA does not support is **Scale to Zero**.

 If there are no messages in the queue, why pay for running Pods?
 Native HPA requires at least 1 replica.
-KEDA can deactivate the Deployment (`replicas: 0`) and reactivate it only when a new message arrives on the topic.
+KEDA can deactivate the Deployment (`replicas: 0`) and reactivate it only when a new message arrives in the topic.

-For development environments or sporadic processing (e.g., nightly accounting closing), this can represent **30% to 50%** savings on your Cloud bill.
+For development environments or sporadic processing (e.g., nightly financial closing), this can represent **30% to 50%** savings on your Cloud bill.

 ---